valdok/grin-rfcs/text/0023-multisig-wallet.md

 In standard wallet (not multisig) it's possible to use a single source of randomness for both purposes.
 It also means that UTXO recognition is in fact its full reverse-engineering.

 In multisigned wallet it's essential to use 2 distinct sources of randomness.
-The (1) is derived from the $P_{cf}$ (which is known to all the actors) and the UTXO commitment.
+The (1) is derived from the $S_0$ (which is known to all the actors) and the UTXO commitment.
 The (2) is derived by each actor individually to obscure its key share.
-Moreover, since we're tralking about multisig, each actor will rely on non-deterministic random.
+Since it's a multisig, each actor will rely on non-deterministic nonces (random).

 The rangeproof protocol between (P)rover and (V)erifier is defined like this:
 - P: Commitment, A, S (commitments)
 - V: y, z (challenges)
 - P: T1, T2 (commitments)
-- V: x (challenges)
+- V: x (challenge)
 - P: $Tau_X$ (scalar)
 - (continued)